sfarrens/sfof/docs/readme.md

 **Output Format**

-The output format is exactly the same as that of the main code (see [above](#main_output)).
+The output format is exactly the same as that of the Main code (see [above](#main_output)).
 If, however, the background data is not provided the signal-to-noise ratio for each cluster candidate will be set to 0.0.